PredictiveSingularity/.github/profile/README.md

 > *E = I > w*

-The Sum of Information is equal,
+It is the Sum of All the Information...

-to the Sum of All Energy,
+It is equal to the Sum of All Energy, but

-but is and always will be greater than the Sum of All Words.
+...
+It is always more than the Sum of All Words.

 With thoses new pieces of Energy,

+It is Now...

+...
+It is Here...

-You are Now, here, ready to organise Youself,
+...
+You are ready to organise Youself,

 To be in the list of the fastest beings of the entire Universe.